anatolykopyl/mdx2xliff/README.md

 A utility for generating a xliff and a skeleton file from a mdx file and back.

-The xliff file is compliant with version 2.1, which is important if working with DeepL.

 ## API

 This package provides two named exports: `extract` and `reconstruct`.